jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 thread to process further events.
 When the result of the long-running operation was available the script would be resumed from the point where it left off and continue with its processing.
-In Java 21 and later, VirtualThreads provide the same functionality - they preserve the call stack with all the local variables and allow the thread to continue performing other work and when the blocking operation is complete the call stack is restored and the program continues from where it left off.
+In Java 21 and later, Virtual Threads provide the same functionality - they preserve the call stack with all the local variables and allow the thread to continue performing other work and when the blocking operation is complete the call stack is restored and the program continues from where it left off.